 An engagement ring is traditionally given by a man to the woman he intends to marry.
-It symbolises that the man is dedicated and committed to his partner, that he has asked his partner for her hand in marriage and that she has accepted.
+It symbolises that the man is dedicated and committed to his partner.
+And that he has asked his partner for her hand in marriage and that she has accepted.

 What do engagement rings mean?

 The tradition of giving an engagement ring dates back hundreds of years.
 And engagement rings have always been given as a symbol of love from one person to another.